Flatness of Minima in Random Inflationary Landscapes: Single field models

 For $y<0$, we have $v>0$, $v'<0$, and the expression within the brackets is positive, so $\frac{d\bar\epsilon}{dy}>0$.
 This means, if we find a $y'_0<0$ such that $\bar\epsilon(y'_0)=0.01$, then $(-\infty,y'_0)$ is a trivial slow-roll region and $(y'_0,0)$ does not contain a non-trivial slow-roll region.
 Hereafter, we are only interested in the region with $y>0$.

 In deducing the regions that satisfy the slow-roll conditions in single field inflation, we do not need to perform a Monte Carlo analysis or scan over potentials with random coefficients.
 It suffices to analytically examine a system of polynomial equations.
-We do this in the following subsection.
-Different intervals for $\beta$ exhibit characteristic behavior.
+We look for the true minimum of the potential.
+Complementary investigations (see, for example,~\cite{Cosmo_Chap38}) examines relative minima in random landscapes.
+In the following subsection, we will see that different intervals for $\beta$ exhibit characteristic behavior.